-- Visit historic sites, monuments and museums throughout the Washington, D.C. metro area.
+- Understand U.S. history by visiting monuments and museums throughout the Washington, D.C. metro area.

 - Participate in daily discussions with fellow participants and program leaders.

-- Seminars on ethical leadership help students understand the importance of character and integrity in public service.
+- Attend seminars on ethical leadership that help students understand the importance of character and integrity in public service.

 - Make new friends!

 Early application deadline: April 15.
 General application deadline: May 15.